StarVector: Generating Scalable Vector Graphics Code from Images and Text: StarVector

+StarVector is a foundational MLLM for SVG generation, trained for Image-to-SVG and Text-to-SVG Generation.
+It effectively uses image semantics to identify and utilize shape primitives, producing precise and compact SVG outputs.
+This capability emerges as the model learns to predict SVG code directly, while it is trained on a large SVG dataset (SVG-Stack). \emph{We frame the task of image vectorization as an inverse rendering and code generation problem}, where images are represented as visual tokens that precede the sequence of SVG code tokens.
+During generation, an image is converted into visual tokens, prompting StarVector to predict the SVG code following a vectorization trigger token.
+As depicted in Figure~\ref{fig:starvector}, our architecture employs a large language model (LLM) $f_{\phi}$ and an image encoder $e_{\theta}$, parameterized by trainable parameters $\phi$ and $\theta$, respectively.

+\textbf{Visual Tokens.} For each input image $x_v$, the Image Encoder provides flattened grid features $z_v = e_{\theta}(x_v)$.
+A Vision Transformer (ViT)~\citep{radford2021learning} is utilized to define $e_{\theta}(\cdot)$.
+All features from the last transformer layer are used, as we require high visual expressivity.
+LLM Adapter $g_{\varphi}$ is devoted to projecting the visual features $z_v$ into the dimensionality of the LLM, creating visual tokens $h_v$:

-\textbf{Adapter.} The Adapter module performs a non-linear projection of the image embeddings into the LLM embedding space, producing a set of visual token embeddings (or visual tokens).
-This transformation matches the embedding dimensionality and aligns the image representations with the language model's embedding space, effectively bridging the visual and SVG code modalities for the generation task.
-The Adapter is composed of a sequence of fully connected (FC) layers with Swish~\cite{ramachandran2017searching} activation function and Batch Normaliazation~\cite{ioffe2015batch}.
+As depicted in Figure~\ref{fig:starvector}-b, the LLM Adapter $g_{\varphi}$ performs a non-linear projection of the image embeddings into the LLM embedding space, producing a set of visual token embeddings (or visual tokens).
+This transformation aligns the image representations with the LLM, effectively bridging the visual and SVG code modalities.
+The Adapter is composed of a sequence of fully connected (FC) layers with Swish~\citep{ramachandran2017searching} activation function and Layer Normalization~\citep{lei2016layer}.
+We initialize the adapter parameters $\varphi$ using the normal distribution.
+We initialize the image encoder parameters $\theta$ using the public weights of CLIP ViT-L/14~\citep{radford2021learning}.